 He graduated in physics in 1987 from Universitat Autònoma de Barcelona.
-Before and during his PhD (Yale University, 1994), he worked with Prof. J. Fernández de la Mora on aerodynamic focusing, inertial impaction, electrospray atomization, and differential mobility analysis.
+Before and during his PhD (Yale University, 1994), he worked with Prof. J. Fernández de la Mora on aerodynamic focusing, electrospray atomization, and differential mobility analysis.
 As postdoc associate with Prof. John B. Fenn at Virginia Commonwealth University, he did research on electrospray ionization mass spectrometry.
 In 1996 he joined Aradigm Corporation (California, USA) to develop liquid micro-jet technology for inhalation drug delivery.
-There, he co-discovered, with Prof. A. Gañán-Calvo (Universidad de Sevilla, Spain), the "flow blurring" fine liquid atomization regime.
+There, he co-discovered with Prof. A. Gañán-Calvo (University of Sevilla, Spain) the Flow Blurring liquid atomizer.
 Since joining Universitat Rovira i Virgili (URV) in 2004 as ICREA Research Professor, his research has focused on electrospray and electrospinning for the manufacturing of nanomaterials; and recently also on COVID transmission in schools.
-He currently leads the Droplets, intErfaces, and floWs (DEW) research lab at URV.
+He currently leads the Droplets, intErfaces, and floWs (DEW) lab at URV.

-My research focuses on the use of fluid mechanics for transforming liquid structures to solid ones (e.g., droplets to particles) and on their assembly to make nanomaterials for niche applications in catalysis, drug delivery, tissue engineering, and energy harvesting.
-Central to our work is the use of electrostatic charging to deform the liquid-gas interface until it ejects a tiny jet of the desired dimension.
-By experiment and computer modeling, we aim to (i) understand the precise mechanisms underlying the processes involved, (ii) devise new microfluidic strategies to create functional structures (e.g., ‘smart’ particles for nanobiomedicine), (iii) characterize the properties of such structures, (iv) engineer ways to assemble them into larger functional supra-structures, e.g. high resolution 3D printing for assembling nanofibers into scaffolds for growing cells and tissues, and (v) develop strategies to demonstrate how these processes could be scaled up so they can ultimately benefit humankind.
+I am interested in the use of fluid dynamics for designing nanomaterials.
+We use electrostatic fields to force liquid masses to eject tiny jets, which are then used to make nanodroplets (by electrospray) and nanofibers (by electrospinning).
+Both by experiment and by computer modeling, we aim to 1) understand the precise mechanisms underlying the fluid dynamic processes involved, 2) devise new nano-fluidic strategies to create functional structures (e.g., ‘smart’ particles for nanobiomedicine), 3) characterize the properties of such structures, 4) engineer ways to assemble them into larger functional supra-structures, e.g. high resolution 3D printing for assembling nanofibers into scaffolds for growing cells into living tissues, and (v) develop strategies to demonstrate how these processes can be scaled up so they can ultimately benefit humankind.
 I am also interested in the monitoring of contextual variables using sensors to predict and reduce the transmission of respiratory diseases, particularly in school classrooms.

 Selected research activities